 Tags could be used for anything else that you would like to organize your events by.
 Examples of how tags have been used: – Countries that the events are applicable for – Team ownership of the events – User journeys

-Event property groups can be used in a similar way as the categories, grouping properties together that are commonly used together on events
+Event property bundles can be used in a similar way as the categories, bundling properties together that are commonly used together on events.

 Below is an example of a tracking plan for a game company that has 3 games; Game A, Game B and Game C:

 Example tracking plan for a game company with three games in one Avo Workspace.

 And below is an example of the tracking plan being filtered on events for Game A and Discovery team only:

 Example tracking plan for a game company with three games in one Avo Workspace filtered to view only events sent from Game A and tagged for the Discovery team.